fucusy/kaggle-state-farm-distracted-driver-detection/README.md

 * python library:
     in the requirements.md
     to install pip packages use : `pip3.5 install -r pip_packages.txt`
+* Linux or unix System, may be windows

 ## how to run
+1. move `config.tmpl.py` to `config.py`, you can use *unix command line `mv config.tmpl.py config.py`, and update the variable in this file